 San Francisco’s Nob Hill (or Snob Hill as some call it) is “rich” in history.
 It sits on top of one of San Francisco’s famous hills and was coined Nob because the big four railroad barons (Leland Stanford, Charles Crocker, C.P.
 Huntington, and Mark Hopkins) who were called the Nobs built their mansions on top of this hill, probably because it has a pretty damn good view!
 The neighborhood is one of the main intersections for the cable car so there are lots of people coming and going.

-Those who live here are a rather dapper set and there are beautiful parks, buildings and restaurants and spots that feel frozen in time.
-I was excited when one of my colleagues at work mention he lived here because other then visiting some of the hotels here I am not familiar with the area, so it was great to hear from a local.
+Those who live here are a rather dapper set and there are beautiful parks, buildings and restaurants, and spots that feel frozen in time.
+I was excited when one of my colleagues at work mention he lived here because other than visiting some of the hotels here I am not familiar with the area, so it was great to hear from a local.
 Eugene is a pretty snappy dresser so it was hard to imagine him not giving me, and now you, a virtual tour.

 Favorite thing about San Francisco.